 The photoelectric effect is a quantum-mechanical phenomenon in which light impinging on the surface of a metal can cause electrons to be ejected.
 Only light with wavelengths shorter than some threshold value

 , characteristic of each metal, can cause emission of photoelectrons, no matter how intense the radiation.
-Einstein explained this by proposing that light is composed of discrete photons, each carrying energy
+Einstein explained this in 1905 by proposing that light is composed of discrete photons, each carrying energy

 .
 Only when the photon energy exceeds the work function